bertspaan/dutch-farmhouses-of-brooklyn/README.md

 parameters:
   max_distance: 8000
-    # Distance in meters the map center
+    # If the distance between the map center and the closest
+    # tour site is larger than 8000 meters, the map will show
-                     #
+    # a recenter map button
   map:
     tileUrl: "https://api.mapbox.com/styles/v1/nypllabs/cj2gmix25005o2rpapartqm07/tiles/256/{z}/{x}/{y}"
       # Leaflet tileUrl used in main route map